Azure-Samples/media-services-dotnet-dynamic-encryption-with-aes/README.md

 urlFragment: media-services-dotnet-dynamic-encryption-with-aes
 ---

-# Using Azure Media Services to Dynamically encrypt your assets with AES-128
+# Using Azure Media Services to dynamically encrypt assets with AES-128

 The sample shows how to use Azure Media Services to dynamically encrypt your content with AES 128-bit clear encryption keys.